Alyse Anderson: Invicta Fighting Championships

 Her next fight came 11 months later on July 21, 2018, at Invicta FC 30: Frey vs. Grusander against Stephanie Alba.
 She won the fight via a submission in round two.

 On August 9, 2019, Simpson faced Katie Saull at Invicta FC 36: Sorenson vs. Young.
 She won the fight via split decision.

 ONE Championship

 In 2021, Anderson signed with ONE Championship, and was immediately placed in the Atomweight World Grand-Prix.
 The quarter final bout was initially scheduled take place on May 28, 2021, against Itsuki Hirata at ONE Championship: Empower.
 However, the event was postponed due to COVID-19.
 The event was rescheduled for September 3, 2021.
 She lost the bout via unanimous decision.

 Anderson was expected to face Asha Roka at ONE: X on March 26, 2022.
-However, Anderson later withdrew from the bout due to medical reasons.
+However, Anderson later withdrew from the bout for medical reasons.
 The fight was rescheduled for ONE 157 on May 20, 2022.
 Despite getting knocked down, Anderson was able to secure a triangle choke to secure a first-round submission victory.

-Anderson is scheduled to face Stamp Fairtex on May 5, 2023, at ONE Fight Night 10.
+Anderson faced Stamp Fairtex on May 5, 2023, at ONE Fight Night 10.
+She lost the fight by knockout via body kick in the second round.

+Anderson faced Victória Souza on September 6, 2024, at ONE 168.
+She lost the fight via unanimous decision.

+On September 9, 2025, it was announced that Anderson was released from ONE Championship.